 From 1996 through mid-2001 two individuals known as Dan Schulz and Scott Wirkus, aka "the Dan and Scott Show," and a group of associates calling themselves the "Phreak Army" or "Freak Army," conducted a cyberstalking and harassment campaign against me.
 Among the actions, some conducted by Schulz and Wirkus, others by individuals identifying themselves with the Phreak Army, and others by unknown individuals but coinciding with Phreak-associated peaks of harassment, were:

-The sole incident of harassment since 2001 which I'm aware of and can attribute to these people was Phreak member Chad Kovac's setting up www.phreakarmy.org to redirect to my website.
+Phreak member Chad Kovac set up www.phreakarmy.org to redirect to my website.
 If the purpose of this was to make people believe I was responsible for their actions, it had no effect I could notice.

 It's difficult to say how many people were in the Phreak Army; my best guess is that it had about ten long-term members, and pulled in perhaps another ten for brief periods of time.
 Nearly all of them referred to themselves as "generals" and often used paramilitary terminology on their web pages.